Whether the Weather Is Fine

-Whether the Weather is Fine or Kun Maupay Man It Panahon is a 2021 drama film directed and co-written by Carlo Francisco Manatad in his feature directorial debut.
+Whether the Weather is Fine or Kun Maupay Man It Panahon is a 2021 Philippine drama film directed and co-written by Carlo Francisco Manatad in his feature directorial debut.
 The film is a disaster movie which combines satirical and surreal elements.
 Starring Daniel Padilla, Rans Rifol, and Charo Santos-Concio, the film is set against the backdrop of the devastation caused by the 2013 Typhoon Haiyan in the Philippines.
 The film is a joint production by Black Sheep Productions, Globe Studios, and Dreamscape Entertainment.

 The film had its world premiere on August 9, 2021, at the 74th Locarno Film Festival.

 Plot

 In the aftermath of the devastating 2013 Typhoon Haiyan, a mother and son struggle for survival while searching for their loved ones.